 2) Score Free Passes If You Love Movies

-Speaking of cinema outing, it also means you have to spend an average RM 15 per ticket.
+Speaking of cinema outings, it also means you have to spend an average of RM 15 per ticket.
 Imagine if you are an avid movie lover and you will get the picture.
-Alternatively, make a habit to enter an online contest such as Facebook to score free passes for latest movies.
+Alternatively, make a habit to enter an online contest such as on Facebook to score free passes for latest movies.